CKLA Implementation Resources Guide

 Support your implementation with on-demand webinars, turnkey training materials, video clips and more.
 More…

-The Teacher Handbook series for preschool to grade 5 consists of the the Teacher Handbooks, Instructional Masters, Art Resources, and Text Resources.
+The Teacher Handbook series for preschool to grade 5 consists of the Teacher Handbooks, Instructional Masters, Art Resources, and Text Resources.
 More…

-Ensure a Successful Implementation
+Ensure Successful Implementation

 Among those schools that have experienced the most success with Core Knowledge several common practices are shared.
 These schools:

 - have administrators who are knowledgeable about and intimately involved with all aspects of the instructional program,

 - appoint a Core Knowledge coordinator to support their ongoing use of the Sequence,